This website uses cookies. By using the website, you consent to their recording or reading according to your browser settings.

 • interest → consequences,

-• collection / enforcement → moments of reflection, crisis, awakening,
+• debt collection → a moment of reflection, crisis, awakening,

 • debt cancellation → forgiveness, absolution.